1. Environment Preparation

 - For OpenMPI 4.0 and later versions, there may be compilation errors with the

-component.
-This component is not important for using UCX; therefore, it can be disabled with--enable-mca-no-build=btl-uct
+btl_uctcomponent.
+This component is not important for using UCX; therefore, it can be disabled with--enable-mca-no-build=btl-uct:- The

-option is used to disable the HCOLL component.
-If not set during compilation, it will report errorscannot find -lnuma
+--without-hcolloption is used to disable the HCOLL component.
+If not set during compilation, it will report errorscannot find -lnumaandcannot find -ludev.

 The final configuration options are as follows: